Pure Hemp Hearts (500g)

 Hemp is considered a superior protein due to the fact it is complete.
-Hemp protein powder includes the nine essential amino acids that your body is unable to produce on its own and so we must obtain these from our diet.
+Pure Hemp Hearts include the nine essential amino acids that your body is unable to produce on its own and so we must obtain these from our diet.
 Amino acids are the building blocks for all protein in our bodies, and since hemp seeds have above-average digestibility, you’ll get the maximum absorption of your protein intake.

 So if you’re already gearing up to toss this nutrient-dense whole food into your salad or post-workout smoothie, absolutely go for it – you can expect a buttery texture and nutty taste that tastes great in practically everything.
 Hemp seeds have a flavour profile similar to pine nuts.

 - You are looking to boost your nutrition in a simple and easy way.

 - You want to include more quality plant protein sources to your diet.

 - You are looking to add a plant based protein boost to your meals and snacks.